 Being a small town, Oak Creek does not have a public transit system used by locals to get to and from work.

-The citizens of Oak Creek are very well educated compared to the average community in the nation: 37.09% of adults in Oak Creek have a bachelor's degree or even advanced degree.
+The education level of Oak Creek citizens is very high relative to the national average among all cities (21.84%): 37.09% of adults in Oak Creek have a bachelor's degree or even advanced degree.

 The per capita income in Oak Creek in 2022 was $48,037, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $192,148 for a family of four.